Windows81/Roblox-Freedom-Distribution/README.md

 Host is optionally specified by the `--webserver_host` or `-wh` option, in case RCC is hosted elsewhere.

 Port is specified by the `--webserver_port` or `-wp` option **(defaults to 2006)**.

+## Studio?

+Rōblox Filtering Disabled have a working Studio build from 2022.

+You can also use [this 2018M build](https://github.com/Windows81/Roblox-Freedom-Distribution/releases/download/2023-08-31T09%EA%9E%8910Z/v348.Studio.7z) whilst running the Rōblox Filtering Disabled webserver.

+If you need any help, please shoot me an issue on GitHub or a message to an account with some form of 'VisualPlugin' elsewhere.

 ## Credits